MuhammadRamzy-AR/RestNet152Algorithm-Web_BE/README.md

 - libcrypto-1_1-x64.dll
 - libcrypto-1_1-x64.pdb
 - libssl-1_1-x64.dll
-- libssl-1_1-x64.pdb
+- libssl-1_1-x64.pdb\
-If you leave the default option for installation directory when installing anaconda or miniconda, usually the directory is located at:
+If you leave the default option for installation directory when installing anaconda or miniconda, usually the installation directory is located at:
 ```console
 C:\Users\<your_username>\Anaconda3\ or C:\ProgramData\Anaconda3
 ```